PHOENIXCONTACT/Application-Developer-Training/chapter-2-drivers.md

 In the method `OnInputChanged` you will check, if the value of `Ready` has changed.
 If it is true, send a `ReadyToWork` to the ProcessEngine.
+Replace the contents of the function with the following two code segments.

 ```cs
 private void OnInputChanged(object sender, InputChangedEventArgs args)